juniorxsound/itp-visual-journalism-fall-2023/README.md

 - [ ] Please setup a Glitch account in advance
   - [ ] Each class will have a Glitch project that you can remix and work on during class (listed below under [Classes](#classes))
   - [ ] Alternatively, if you prefer Github - you can clone this repo and work locally (see [How to run locally](#how-to-run-locally))
-- [ ] Each class code section has a README that lists any further reads and things to try next - please read through those after each class (can also be found in each class slides)
+- [ ] Each class code section below links to the slides, code folder, full Glitch project and a Glitch starter project we use in class

 ## Classes